TIR (album): Charts

 TIR reached No. 45 on the UK Independent Chart and broke records by becoming the best-selling Welsh-language album of the past ten years.

-Cerys' rendition of Calon Lân is her most streamed song yet and is one of the most streamed version of "Calon Lân" ever.
+Cerys' rendition of Calon Lân became her most streamed song yet.

 Collaboration

 Cerys' collaboration with Ballet Cymru

-In 2012 and 2013, Cerys collaborated with Ballet Cymru to create a "unique [piece of] work" especially for the dancers of Ballet Cymru, featuring 11 of the songs from TIR.
+In 2012 and 2013, Cerys collaborated with Ballet Cymru to create a work for the dancers of Ballet Cymru, featuring 11 of the songs from TIR.
 Cerys performed live across venues in Wales such as Newport and Caernarfon in 2012 and then Newport in 2013.
 She also performed in London in 2012.